reactjs/react.dev/content/docs/reference-react-dom.md

 ```javascript
 ReactDOM.findDOMNode(component)
 ```
 If this component has been mounted into the DOM, this returns the corresponding native browser DOM element.
-This method is useful for reading values out of the DOM, such as form field values and performing DOM measurements. **In most cases, you can attach a ref to the DOM node and avoid using `findDOMNode` at all.** When `render` returns `null` or `false`, `findDOMNode` returns `null`.
+This method is useful for reading values out of the DOM, such as form field values and performing DOM measurements. **In most cases, you can attach a ref to the DOM node and avoid using `findDOMNode` at all.**

+When a component renders to `null` or `false`, `findDOMNode` returns `null`.
+When a component renders to a string, `findDOMNode` returns a text DOM node containing that value.
+As of React 16, a component may return a fragment with multiple children, in which case `findDOMNode` will return the DOM node corresponding to the first non-empty child.

 > Note:
 >